elmakhmu/microsoft-graph-docs/api-reference/beta/api/organizationsettings-update.md

 Update organization [organizationsettings](../resources/organizationsettings.md) object.
 To learn how to get the properties of the [organizationsettings](../resources/organizationsettings.md) object, see [organizationsettings-get](organizationsettings-get.md).

+To learn how to tune item insights for your organization needs, see [itemInsights](../resources/itemInsights.md) object.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).